 The Interconnected Party shall be responsible for conveying the Data to any other location at its cost.

-First Gas shall use all reasonable endeavours to maintain the availability of Data, including while the Metering is undergoing repair, re-calibration, testing, servicing, upgrading, removal or replacement.
+First Gas shall use reasonable endeavours to maintain the availability of Data, including while the Metering is undergoing repair, re-calibration, testing, servicing, upgrading or replacement.
 The Interconnected Party shall not be relieved of any of its obligations under this Agreement due to the unavailability of any of the Data, for any reason.

-If First Gas upgrades or replaces Metering at a Delivery Point and is no longer able to provide any Data as a result, First Gas shall not be obliged to reimburse any costs previously incurred by the Interconnected Party in order to receive that Data.
+If First Gas upgrades or replaces the Metering at a Delivery Point and is no longer able to provide any Data, First Gas shall not be obliged to reimburse any costs previously incurred by the Interconnected Party in order to receive that Data.

 Energy Quantity Reports